 Pets feed the soul.
 Whether furry or feathery, slimy or scaly, creatures are crucial to the well-being of humans—they offer companionship, unconditional love and a beguiling otherness in the best and worst of times.
-No one knows this better than HIVers (see Show and Tell).
+No one knows this better than HIVers (see People, Their Pets and Pet Peeves).
 But people with beat immune systems have long been warned it’s a mixed bag that the cat’s in: Your feline friend—and other disease-carrying animals—may prove harmful to your health.
 Well, it’s time for the hand-wringing to stop.
 The truth is, most pets pose little peril.
 So wipe off your sweaty palms and prepare to tackle that litter box.
 According to most experts, basic hygiene should keep you from picking up any nasty animal germs.
 Even toxoplasmosis—that 900-pound gorilla of diseases that PWAs can acquire from animals—can be avoided with practical precautions such as wearing gloves while cleaning the kitty litter box and washing your hands afterward.
 And remember, there’s no evidence that nonprimates such as dogs and cats can contract HIV from humans—so give your pet all the messy lovin’ you want.

 - As a general rule, wash your hands frequently, especially before eating, smoking or attending to open wounds.